Avellan History, Family Crest & Coats of Arms

 Early History of the Avellan family

-Another 165 words (12 lines of text) covering the years 1645, 1700, 1674 and 1741 are included under the topic Early Avellan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Avellan research.
+Another 83 words (6 lines of text) covering the years 1645, 1700, 1674 and 1741 are included under the topic Early Avellan History in all our PDF Extended History products and printed products wherever possible.

 Avellan Spelling Variations